 The 55/15 Exception

 People who have been green card holders for more than 15 years and who are at least 55 years old don’t have to take the English test either.
-This is the 55/15 exception.

 Civics Test Exceptions for Applicants Over Age 65

-Exceptions & Accommodations for Applicants with Disabilities
+Exceptions and Accommodations for Applicants With Disabilities

-People who have physical, developmental or mental disabilities might not have to take the English or civics tests.
+People who have physical, developmental, or mental disabilities might not have to take the English or civics tests.
 You can file Form N-648, Medical Certification for Disability Exceptions, with the USCIS if you have one of these disabilities.
 The form must be completed by a licensed medical or osteopathic doctor or a licensed clinical psychologist.

 The USCIS will help people who have physical or mental disabilities that make it difficult to complete the naturalization process.
 You can ask for help with your disability on Form N-400, Application for Naturalization.
 You can ask for help with your disability at any time during the naturalization process.
 Be sure to give the USCIS enough time to help you.